Cherreads

 "It means," she said calmly, "you weren't meant to stabilize."

-The entity turned its blank face toward him.
+The entity turned toward him.

 But it saw him.

-Kenji felt thinner.
+Kenji felt it instantly.

-Like his body was losing density.
+Like his body was losing its place in the world.

 His reflection in the window flickered.

-The woman moved in front of him.
+The woman stepped in front of him.

 "You need an anchor."